 1) Videos use emotion to drive engagement and effectiveness

 When you think of sales videos, you often think of boring explainer animations describing a product or service in technical or process-driven terms.
-While this type of video might get all of the information in there, it makes for a pretty uninviting way for your team to spend 5-10 (sometimes 20) minutes.
+While these videos might get all of the information in there, it makes for a pretty uninviting way to spend 5-10 (sometimes 20) minutes.
 Instead of making a video with a laundry list of RTBs or steps in a process, spend some time thinking about how to frame the information in a way that inspires emotion and drives action.

 The part of our brains that processes emotion (limbic system) works faster than our rational brain.
 In fact, the emotional brain processes in about one-fifth of the time of our rational brain.
 That means appeals to our emotions grab our attention first.
 For your brand or organization to cut through the clutter, you must grab people’s attention.
 Your video strategy needs to focus on creating an emotional appeal.

 In addition to impacting individual thought processes in the moment, emotions also drive communication between people.
 A study found that only 10% of our emotions are kept secret/not shared.
 That means if you want to get people talking about and engaging with your organization — speak to their emotions.
 Create a video that inspires happiness, sadness, fear/surprise, anger/disgust and watch people connect, engage, purchase, and advocate for your brand, products, and services.

 2) Sales videos allow you to distill complicated messaging into clear takeaways in minutes